JL710/iced-guide/src/app_structure/viewable.md

 # The Viewable Pattern

+The viewable pattern is an extension of the view-helper pattern, which allows for a bit cleaner code on the call site.

 A viewable is a Struct which is build during the view function in your app and implements `into<iced::Element>`.

 In practive, it behaves and is used like any other iced widget,